A step-by-step guide for conducting better product discovery

 - Identify a viable solution: Let’s enable customers to build multiple Portals so they can share/validate their ideas with each of their audiences differently.

-We wanted to share this framework because many product team spends most of their time working on solutions rather than working on problems.
+We wanted to share this framework because many product teams spend most of their time working on solutions rather than working on problems.
 And it makes sense.
 It is a tempting shortcut with far fewer steps involved.
 However, skipping the discovery process can lead to teams shipping the wrong things, resulting in products and features that miss the mark and go unused.

 By using this framework and following its steps, our team has built an environment of continuous learning that benefits both our teams and users, increased transparency into our entire product management process, and involved a diverse set of stakeholders.
 We hope you find as much value in it as we have.